 Ask your school teachers or advisors if they know of any opportunities that may be a good fit for you.

-Local libraries, museums, nursing homes and senior centers area always happy to have an extra pair of hands to help them out.
+Local libraries, museums, nursing homes, and senior centers are always happy to have an extra pair of hands to help them out.
 It will not hurt to contact them and ask.
-Most of these may turn out to be unpaid opportunities but they may still be worth it for the many non-monetary benefits.
+Most of these may turn out to be unpaid opportunities.
+However, they may still be worth it for the many non-monetary benefits.

 Get in touch with local non-profit organizations.
 Many of these organizations regularly take on volunteers and interns to help them achieve their objectives.
 You may get lucky if they have an opening available.

 Scour the local newspapers and the internet for positions that you may qualify for.
 Local businesses often create internships in their companies in order to open up more opportunities for students from their community.